howdyai/botkit/readme-glip.md

 * Write down the *BOTKIT_GLIP_SERVER*, *BOTKIT_GLIP_APPKEY*, *BOTKIT_GLIP_APPSECRET* , *BOTKIT_GLIP_USERNAME*, *BOTKIT_GLIP_PASSWORD*, *BOTKIT_GLIP_EXTENSION*  assigned to your new bot as you'll need them when you run your bot.

 3) By default your bot will be configured to support the Glip channel but you'll need to add it as a user in Glip in order to test it.
-You can do that from the developer portal by clicking the "Add to Glip" button in your bots profile page.

 4) Run the example bot using the parameters mentioned above.